✓ Plan and book your perfect crossing – simple, fast, and reliable

 Brittany Ferries accommodation overview →

 This is the bit you’ll come back to when you’re actually booking.
-Cabin names vary by ship, but the logic is consistent: Standard → Standard Plus (where offered) → Club → Commodore.
-Add accessible/pet-friendly variants where needed, and consider lounge seating as the ‘comfort upgrade’ for day sailings.
+Cabin names vary by ship, but the ladder is usually the same: Standard → Standard Plus (where offered) → Club → Commodore.
+Add accessible/pet-friendly variants where needed, and treat lounge seating as a comfort add-on for day sailings.

 1) Standard cabin (inside)

-• Pros: best value; proper sleep; private base.
+• Pros: best value; proper sleep; your own base onboard.

-• Cons: no sea view; compact at 4 berths.
+• Cons: no sea view; can feel tight at 4 berths.

 2) Standard cabin (outside / sea view)

-What’s in the cabin: as Standard, plus a window/sea view (ship-dependent).
-If you like daylight and a view, this is the simple upgrade people rarely regret.
+What you get: as Standard, plus a window/sea view.
+If you like daylight (or you’ll spend time in the cabin), this is the upgrade people rarely regret.

 • Pros: brighter; nicer wake-up; more ‘holiday feel’.

-• Cons: usually costs more; can sell out earlier.
+• Cons: costs more; can sell out earlier.

-• Pros: often the sweet-spot upgrade on longer crossings.
+• Pros: often a strong value upgrade on longer crossings.

 • Cons: not available on every ship/route.

-What’s in the cabin: a premium cabin category with a more ‘hotel-like’ finish (details vary by ship).
-This is where the crossing starts feeling like ‘part of the trip’ rather than just transport.
+What you get: a more premium, ‘hotel-like’ finish (details vary).
+If you care about sleep quality, this is where the crossing starts feeling like part of the trip, not just transport.

 Commodore cabin on Pont-Aven (Brittany Ferries)

-What’s in the cabin: top-end cabins/suites with extra comfort and (on some ships) more space and service touches.
-On long routes (Spain crossings especially), this can feel like a ‘floating hotel night’.
+What you get: top-end cabins/suites with extra comfort and (on some ships) more space and service touches.
+On long routes (Spain crossings especially), it can feel like a ‘floating hotel night’.

 • Pros: maximum comfort; special-occasion worthy; very relaxing on long crossings.

-• Cons: premium pricing; very limited availability – book early.
+• Cons: premium pricing; limited inventory – book early if you want one.

 6) Accessible cabins

-What’s in the cabin: adapted en-suite and layout designed for reduced mobility (ship-dependent).
-These are limited in number, so the key advice is simple: book early and double-check the location (lifts/decks) for your route.
+What you get: an adapted en-suite and layout designed for reduced mobility.
+These are limited, so if you need one, book early and check the location (lifts/decks) for your sailing.

 Wheelchair accessible cabin (Brittany Ferries)

 What to expect: either a pet-friendly cabin (pets stay with you) or, where available, a kennel facility.
-In peak periods, pet options can sell out quickly – so build your booking around pet availability.
+In school holidays and busy summer dates, pet options can sell out early, so build the booking around pet availability first.

 • Pros: calmer for pets and owners; realistic ‘no-plane’ travel.